 The botanist Carl Skottsberg was commissioned to lay out Gothenburg Botanical Garden, which was inaugurated for the jubilee exhibition in 1923.
 The garden is one of Europe’s largest and foremost botanical gardens.
 Here you will meet the dramatic Rock Garden and the peaceful Japanese glade, but also colorful perennials and summer flowers.

-During the Gothenburg Anniversary year 2023, the botanical garden has a full program of activities.
-In the spring, visitors can enjoy a profusion of flowering onion plants and a cherry picnic, Hanami, which this year is extended to two days on April 29-30.
-The garden’s birthday is celebrated on July 8 with a big party and the inauguration of the new Cultural Gardens.
-Throughout the summer, artists active at Konsteepidemin exhibit in the garden, and during the autumn there is a colorful pumpkin exhibition.
-Read more about botaniska’s anniversary year at botaniska.se.
+During the anniversary year in 2023, the botanical garden had a full programme of activities.
+In the spring, visitors could enjoy a profusion of flowering onion plants and a cherry picnic, Hanami, which was extended to two days on April 29-30.
+The garden’s birthday was celebrated on July 8 with a big party and the inauguration of the new Cultural Gardens.
+Throughout the summer, artists active at Konstepidemin exhibited in the garden, and during the autumn, there was a colorful pumpkin exhibition.

 For a hundred years, Liseberg has been one of Gothenburg’s most beloved meeting places.
-When the amusement park celebrates its anniversary, it does so by opening the adventurous family hotel Liseberg Grand Curiosa in April 2023.
-It will be a playful living experience, right next to Liseberg.
-The star-shaped hotel is nine stories high and has 457 rooms.
+When the amusement park celebrated its anniversary, it did so by opening the adventurous family hotel Liseberg Grand Curiosa in April 2023.
+The hotel is a playful living experience, right next to Liseberg.
+It is star-shaped and nine stories high, and has 457 rooms.
 All rooms have at least five beds, but there are also six- and seven-bed rooms, and rooms with a connecting door for the really large group.
-And within a year, you’ll be able to swan jump right into the upcoming adventure in the Oceana water world being built next door.
+And in 2024, you’ll be able to swan jump right into the upcoming adventure in the Oceana water world that’s being built next door.

-The 100th anniversary celebration is also crowned by the new attraction Luna in the Liseberg amusement park.
-It is a so-called boomerang roller coaster, where the guest rides first forward and then backwards, and it will be the tallest and fastest of its kind in the world.
+The 100th birthday was also celebrated by the new attraction Luna in the Liseberg amusement park.
+It is a so-called boomerang roller coaster, where the guest rides first forward and then backwards, and it is the tallest and fastest of its kind in the world.

-During the summer season there will also be four anniversary events in the amusement park:
+During the summer season there were also four anniversary events in the amusement park:

-- MetAle, May 26-27, will be a weekend with a focus on Gothenburg’s word-famous craft beer breweries and concerts with the local rock bands Bombus and Hardcore Superstars.
+- MetAle, May 26-27, was a weekend with a focus on Gothenburg’s word-famous craft beer breweries and concerts with the local rock bands Bombus and Hardcore Superstars.

-- During the anniversary weekend June 1-4, Liseberg’s 100-year history is highlighted with lectures and guided tours.
+- During the anniversary weekend June 1-4, Liseberg’s 100-year history was highlighted with lectures and guided tours.

-- “Humour in the harbour” will take place on August 18-19 with a stand-up show and seafood menu, led by presenters Niklas Andersson and Ina Lundström.
-(In Swedish)
+- “Humour in the harbour” took place on August 18-19 with a stand-up show and seafood menu, led by presenters Niklas Andersson and Ina Lundström.

-- Klubb Karusell, September 8-9 and 15-16, transforms a part of Liseberg into a vibrant open air nightclub.
-There will be pop-up bars, DJs, dance floors, live music and street food.
-Age limit 21 years.
+- Klubb Karusell, September 8-9 and 15-16, transformed a part of Liseberg into a vibrant open air nightclub with pop-up bars, DJs, dance floors, live music and street food.

 Göteborg Natural History Museum is the city’s oldest museum, founded in 1833.
 After a move, the museum got its own building in Slottsskogen, where the gates were opened to the public on July 8, 1923.
 Over the years, the museum’s scientific collections have grown and today they include around 10 million objects – everything from small amoebas and minerals to the famous Malmska whale, the world’s only mounted blue whale.

-Göteborgs konsthall shows an exhibition about contemporary art in Gothenburg
+Göteborgs konsthall showed an exhibition about contemporary art in Gothenburg

 When the art gallery Göteborgs konsthall was completed in May 1923, it was one of the few modern buildings in Sweden built to display contemporary art.
 The gallery’s skylights and closed walls provided, according to modern aesthetics, the best conditions for showing art.
 Read more about the historic building av goteborgskonsthall.se.

-The gallery’s 100th anniversary is celebrated with the exhibition I’m Imagining a Home – Göteborgs konsthall 100 years, which opens on June 9.
-In the exhibition, around 30 contemporary artists in Gothenburg give the visitors a unique insight into the contemporary art scene in Gothenburg.
-There will also be a festival for three days, June 9-11 , at the gallery’s back garden with music, performance, poetry, workshops and food trucks.
+The gallery’s 100th anniversary was celebrated with the exhibition I’m Imagining a Home – Göteborgs konsthall 100 years, which opened on June 9.
+In the exhibition, around 30 contemporary artists in Gothenburg gave the visitors a unique insight into the contemporary art scene in Gothenburg.
+The gallery also arranged a three-day festival, June 9-11 , in its back garden with music, performance, poetry, workshops and food trucks.

 The Maritime Museum and Aquarium